 Compassionate mind training promotes inner experiences of understanding, safety, warmth and comfort which in turn will reduce anxiety and depression.
 Studies have shown that we can learn to be more kind to ourselves and to especially replace the inner critic with a compassionate voice to ease difficult emotions, to build inner resources, strengths and motivation.
 It has been found that people who rate higher in self-compassion experiences more positive emotions, more well-being, better quality of life and more satisfying relationships.

-A few years ago “Mindfulness” was mostly unknown or called “alternative” but > there has been fast growing extensive research in neuroscience which > increasingly is showing that mindfulness practices helps us to reduce stress, > anxiety and depression to become more calm, resilient, to enjoy, to have > positive relationships at home but also in the workplace becoming more > productive, reducing medical cost and overall improving the quality of our life.
+A few years ago “Mindfulness” was mostly unknown or called “alternative” but there has been extensive research in neuroscience which increasingly is showing that mindfulness practices helps us to be more calm, resilient, to enjoy, to have positive relationships at home but also in the workplace becoming more productive, reducing medical cost and overall improving the quality of our life.